-- MOTAT is one of my favorite museums.
-Not only does it offer hands-on family learning, it also has special/traveling events throughout the year as well as fun events for Halloween and charitable events in the Christmas season.
+- MOTAT is one of my favourite museums.
+Not only does it offer hands-on family learning, it also has special/travelling events throughout the year as well as fun events for Halloween and charitable events in the Christmas season.

 Have you seen the da Vinci Machine exhibit at MOTAT or in your home town?
 If not, don’t miss it!

-If you enjoyed this article, please share it on social media, including Pintreset:
+If you enjoyed this article, please share it on social media, including Pinterest:

 Seven ridiculously simple tips that WILL improve your photos